Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 What the virtual knowledge graph is not

-This is a zero-copy architecture.
-Your data stays exactly where it already is — in SQL tables, in a document store, in a lakehouse, in whatever NoSQL system owns the source of truth.
-Nothing moves.
-Nothing is duplicated for the sake of graph shape.
+This is a zero-copy architecture: your data stays where it already is — SQL tables, a document store, a lakehouse, whatever owns the source of truth.
+The graph is a logical construction — you write semantic bindings, and a query engine resolves graph-shaped questions against them at runtime.
+That is what virtual means: graph semantics without graph storage.

 Why virtual knowledge graph wasn’t popular before AI